Psalms For Life

 while the path of those who spurn him

-leads to doom and disaster.
+leads to futility and failure.

-The Psalter’s first and second psalms are meant to be read together, like a two-part psalm.
-Double-framing the entire book, they thus speak of the same man, God’s messianic king, whose delight in God’s torah, or instruction, leads to his resounding success, while his enemies’ disregard for it (and for him) leads to their tragic failure.
+The Psalter’s first and second psalms are meant to be taken together, like a two-part psalm.
+Double-framing the entire book, they speak of the same man, God’s messianic king, whose delight in God’s torah, or teaching, leads to his resounding success, while his enemies’ disregard for God’s teaching—and for God himself—leads to their tragic failure.
 This psalm tells us where true human fulfillment lies, contrasting life’s two ways and their inevitable ends.
-Its opening walk-stand-sit progression suggests the way dabbling in rebellion leads finally to its full embrace.

-During your free moments today, meditate on these words:
+In your free moments today, meditate on these words:

 This makes him thrive like a tree